University of New England - Innovation for a Healthier Planet

 Course guide for BIO104: General Biology

 For your library lab assignment, you are required to use at least six sources.
-Of those sources, you need at least one from each of the following categories:
+Of those sources, you need at least two from each of the following categories:

 • Reliable internet source